producthunt/activerecord-adapter-redshift/README.md

   encoding: utf8
 ```

-OR your can use in URL
+or use it directly in the connection or `DATABASE_URL`:

 ```ruby
 class SomeModel < ApplicationRecord establish_connection('redshift://username:password@host/database')